Skip to Content

 • Use SELECT, INSERT, UPDATE, and DELETE from PostgreSQL against Kalam-backed tables.

-• Reuse the same KalamDB WITH (...) table options from PostgreSQL.
+• Reuse the same KalamDB table options through PostgreSQL WITH (...) clauses.

 • Forward arbitrary statements directly to KalamDB with SELECT kalam_exec('<sql>').